The Fourth Quarter

 Harvard would then have to score, kick the extra point, and add a field goal to go up 10-9.

-Bo made probably his only unwise decision during what was an otherwise perfectly called game, and again, it is possible that Uncle Charlie, through Roscoe, actually "sent in" the play.
+Bo made probably his only unwise decision during what was an otherwise perfectly called game, and again it is possible, though improbable, that Uncle Charlie, through Roscoe, actually "sent in" the play.

 With Harvard lined up to stop the expected run, Bo called out the signals for a quick pass to Terry Snowday, and his halfback cut behind the Crimson linebackers who were stunted close behind their front wall.